-Trump Transition Team Told to Hold Onto Any Russia-Related Stuff
+Trump Transition Team Told to Hold On to Any Russia-Related Stuff

 Just in case they were thinking of embarking on any big cleaning projects, the people who worked on President Trump’s transition have been ordered to save all materials that might have to do with “several pending investigations into potential attempts by Russia interests to influence the 2016 election,” according to a memo obtained by Politico and the New York Times.
-Those materials include anything involving Russia, Ukraine, and foreign travel; very sketchy onetime campaign manager Paul Manafort and his business partner Rick Gates; also sketchy former campaign adviser Carter Page; ousted National Security Advisor Mike Flynn; and style star Roger Stone.
+Those materials include anything involving Russia, Ukraine, and foreign travel; very sketchy onetime campaign manager Paul Manafort and his business partner Rick Gates; also sketchy former campaign adviser Carter Page; ousted national security advisor Mike Flynn; and style star Roger Stone.

 The memo, which came from a law firm representing the transition team, seemed to confirm that the men are of serious interest to those conducting the congressional and Justice Department investigations into the Trump campaign’s relationship with Russia.
 Letter recipients were told that they “have a duty to preserve” potentially relevant “emails, voicemails, text messages, instant messages, social media posts, Word or WordPerfect documents, spreadsheets, databases, telephone logs, audio recordings, videos, photographs or images, information contained on desktops, laptops, tablet computers, smartphones or other portable devices, calendar records and diary data.”